Homological stability for automorphism groups: Examples

 \begin{thm} Let $\widetilde{Q_0S^0}$ denote the universal cover of $Q_0S^0$ and $A_n$ the $n$th alternating group.
 Then $H_i(A_n)\cong H_i(\widetilde{Q_0S^0})$ for all $i\le \tfrac{n-3}{3}$. \end{thm}

 Given any group $G$, we can consider the groupoid $\Sigma\wr G:=\coprod_n \Si_n\wr G$ of wreath products of the symmetric groups with $G$ (or equivalently, the groupoid of finite sets and invertible {\em $G$-maps} in the language of \cite{SamSno14}).
-Applying our machine just as above yields simplicial complexes $S_n$ denoted $(\De^{n-1})^G$ in \cite{HatWah10}, and known to be $(n-2)$-connected by Proposition 3.5 in that paper.
+Applying our machine just as above yields simplicial complexes $S_n$ denoted $(\De^{n-1})^G$ in \cite{HatWah10}, the simplicial complex $\De^{n-1}$ with the constant labelling system $L=G$ in the language of \cite[Ex.~3.3]{HatWah10} with vertices $\{0,\dots,n-1\}\times G$ and where vertices $(i_0,g_0),\dots,(i_p,g_p)$ form a simplex if and only if their first components form a simplex in $\De^{n-1}$.
+This complex is $(n-2)$-connected by Proposition 3.5 in that paper because $\De^{n-1}$ is wCM of dimension $n-1$ and $(\De^{n-1})^G$ is a complete join complex over it.
 Hence the same stability result holds for these groups, with the same stability range, which establishes Theorem \ref{thm:D} in the case $G_n = G \wr \Sigma_n$.
 The corresponding homogeneous category and its representations is studied in \cite{SamSno14}.